 - The coding activity may also take longer than usual.

 The key point of applying the Pareto principle is to allocate more resources and time for very important tasks.
 At the same time, it is also necessary to apply a reasonable amount of effort to achieve the desired goals for lesser tasks

 Figure 2.
 Social Obligations on Triphasic (Example 2)

-Living side by side with a monophasic sleeper and especially those who support polyphasic lifestyle little to none is a challenge that is tough to crack.
-Oftentimes, either adaptation has to be compromised (via transition to a simpler sleep pattern like Biphasic), or the relationship collapses.
+Living side by side with a monophasic sleeper and especially those who do not support polyphasic lifestyle is a tough challenge to crack.
+Oftentimes, either one will have to compromise their adaptation (transition to a simpler sleep pattern like Biphasic) or the relationship collapses.
 Not to mention the prospect of losing the job from the SWS crashes during adaptation.
-Triphasic as a schedule is rather intense in nature, so no easy adaptation is granted in this situation.
-The adapter is now faced with several outcomes that he needs to consider:
+Triphasic as a schedule is rather intense in nature; thus, there is no easy adaptation in this situation.
+The adapter now faces several outcomes that he needs to consider:

 - Adapt to Triphasic and maintain every other quality of life aspects (job and lover)